timmcginley/41934/Assignments/A4/README.md

 3. **[Markdown](/41934/Concepts/Markdown) README** that includes markdown formatted code blocks for example code

+Aim: To learn from the experience of managing an OpenBIM project or develop ontologies to support the collaboration with knowledge from different domains.
+These activities are done in parallel.

+## Requirements

 * Clearly state the level you are supporting.

 * Identification of the [role learning level] that you are targeting 1,2 or 3. please check the different [roles] to see the levels.